 - Log onto the online banking platform of your financial institution.

 - Set up City of Castlegar as the payee.
 Some banks may have the payee name Castlegar Property Tax or Castlegar Taxes or Castlegar, City - Property Tax.
-Check with your financial institution if you're unclear of the payee naming.

 - Use your 8 Digit Roll Number (without spaces or punctuation) that appears at the top right corner of your Property Tax Notice.
 Do not include the 201 prefix.

 - Make sure the roll number on your tax notice is the same as the account number set up with your financial institution.
 Update your account with the correct roll number if you've recently purchased or sold a property.
 Payments made to the wrong account may be considered late.

 - Print your payment confirmation number or record it on your statement for your records.